-Anchovies are small pelagic fish which feed on small crustaceans (zooplanktons).
-The body is vertically compressed with long snouts that overhang a large, lower opening mouth.
+Anchovies are small pelagic fish that feed on small crustaceans (zooplankton).
+The body is vertically compressed with long snouts that overhang a large, lower-opening mouth.
 Their dorsal surface has bluish-green and underneath silver gray.
 They typically grow up to 7 inches in length and weigh about 10 g.

 Anchovies usually spawn throughout the year depending on the region; generally in pelagic waters of coastal areas and estuaries.
-Lifespan is about 5 years.
+The lifespan is about 5 years.

 Anchovies are often migratory forage fish Estuaries and bays provide important habitat for the northern anchovy, which spends significant time in these habitats.
 They feed primarily on planktonic crustaceans and fish larvae.

 Anchovies hold 131 calories per 100 g.
 Despite its small size, anchovy and its products offer unique nutritional and health benefits by having essential fatty acids, protein, minerals and vitamins.